 13.1.
 Accuracy - overall

-The main data sources are the NTL, the Use Table from Supply-Use Tables (SUT) compiled by National Accounts and CO2 Emissions data available internally in Environment division.
+The main data sources are the NTL, the Use Table from Supply-Use Tables (SUT) compiled by National Accounts and CSO Business Energy Use (BEU) survey data.
 All these data sources are aggregate data.
-Environment Taxes are then estimated by a process that involves weighting NTL aggregates using weights derived from SUT and CO2 Emissions aggregates for the relevant year.
-The weights applied depend on the particular type of tax, for example Energy taxes use both SUT and CO2 Emissions weights with the latter applied to fuels.
+Environment Taxes are then estimated by a process that involves applying a NACE breakdown to NTL aggregates using NACE distribution keys obtained from SUT and BEU data for the relevant year.
+The distribution key applied depends on the particular type of tax.
 Significantly, only relevant products (rows) are selected from the UT to create weights for distributing NTL aggregate tax amounts.
 For example, for certain energy taxes Electricity and Gas (NACE 35) production is the row of the table chosen to compute weights to distribute the aggregate amount of tax across each industry using that product.
-This approach will be elaborated further below.

 As stated the estimation is based on maintaining overall environment tax amounts from the NTL as control totals throughout the estimation procedure.
 The procedure itself follows the guidelines set out in the Eurostat publication, “Environmental taxes A statistical Guide, 2013 edition”.
 The Irish specific estimation procedure has been coded in SAS, this approach ensures the data and programming are maintained separately (unlike an Excel based solution).
 Thus new data that might involve revisions can be readily incorporated without contaminating the procedural aspects of the estimation.
-Accordingly the estimates are considered reliable.
+Accordingly the estimates are considered reliable and the overall accuracy is considered to be good.

 13.2.
 Sampling error